seanxwh/github/Octave/spam_learning_proj/README.md

 - the classifier will store the user input data for future training</br>

-To run the program in matlab/octave run 'excution' under the current directory
+To run the program in matlab/octave, excute 'excution' under the current directory